 Where weight training is beneficial for isolating individual muscles, calisthenics is excellent at recruiting multiple muscle groups.
-Take a bicep curl, for example: it targets only the biceps.
-A pull up, however, recruits the biceps, back muscles and shoulders, bringing more overall strength, development and coordination.
+Take a bicep curl, for example, it targets only the biceps.
+A pull-up, however, recruits the biceps, back muscles, and shoulders, bringing more overall strength, development, and coordination.

 - Develops flexibility

-Another aspect of physical capability which can be developed thanks to calisthenics is flexibility.
+Another aspect of physical capability that can be developed thanks to calisthenics is flexibility.
 Most of the movements are fully extended which results in building strength without losing flexibility.
 That doesn’t mean, however, that you don’t have to stretch if you perform crunches, lunges, or squats.

 - Avoids monotony

 Performing the same types of exercise time and time again can become repetitive and, let’s face it, a bit demotivating.
 Calisthenics exercises offer a nice break from traditional weight training, letting you do something different while continuing to develop strength and conditioning.
-Calisthenics can be added to your current workouts or a complementary workout.
+Calisthenics can be added to your current workouts or a complimentary workout.

 - Increases BMR and fat lose